allegory-software/mm/README.md

 management, scheduled backups, automated deployments, SSL certificate issuing, real-time app monitoring, etc.

+One notable feature of MM that's less common in tools of this type is the presence of Windows-native sysadmin tools like sshfs, putty, etc.

 A terse but more extensive list of features and limitations is currently [in the code](https://github.com/allegory-software/many-machines/blob/master/mm.lua).